 The short-term goal is to prevent incidents from occurring.
 The long-term goal is to change the social norms that often underlie acts of harassment, abuse, or violence.

 Mentors in Violence Prevention (MVP) is one of the longest-running and most widely influential gender violence, sexual harassment and bullying prevention programs in the world.
-Founded in 1993, MVP has inspired countless men, women, boys and girls to challenge and change social, cultural and institutional norms that support abusive behavior.
+Founded in 1993, MVP has inspired countless students and people of all ages to challenge and change social, cultural and institutional norms that support abusive behavior.